-Why is Cybercrime considered a grave offence?
+Why is Cybercrime considered a grave offense?

 There are many privacy concerns surrounding cybercrime when sensitive information is intercepted and leaked to the public, legally or otherwise.
-Some of that information may include data about military deployments, internal government communications and even private data about high-value individuals.
+Some of that information may include data about military deployments, internal government communications, and even private data about high-value individuals.
 Cybercrime is not confined to individuals alone.
 Internationally, both governmental and non-state actors engage in cybercrimes, including espionage, financial theft, and other cross-border crimes.
 Cybercrimes crossing international borders and involving the actions of at least one nation-state is sometimes referred to as cyberwarfare.

-In 2018, a study by Center for Strategic and International Studies (CSIS), in partnership with McAfee, a leading cybersecurity firm concludes that close to $600 billion, nearly one per cent of global GDP, is lost to cybercrime each year.
+In 2018, a study by Center for Strategic and International Studies (CSIS), in partnership with McAfee, a leading cybersecurity firm concludes that close to $600 billion, nearly one percent of global GDP, is lost to cybercrime each year.

-Laws against Cybercrime in India?
+Laws against Cybercrime in India

 Ever since the introduction of cyber laws in India, the Information Technology Act (IT Act) 2000 covers different types of crimes under cyber law in India.
-The following types of cybercrime are covered under the IT Act 2000.
+The following types of cybercrimes are covered under the IT Act 2000.

 - Defamation – While every individual has his or her right to speech on internet platforms as well, but if their statements cross a line and harm the reputation of any individual or organization, then they can be charged with the Defamation Law.

-- Trade Secrets – Internet organization spends a lot of their time and money in developing software, applications, and tools and rely on Cyber Laws to protect their data and trade secrets against theft; doing which is a punishable offence.
+- Trade Secrets – Internet organization spends a lot of their time and money in developing software, applications, and tools and rely on Cyber Laws to protect their data and trade secrets against theft; doing which is a punishable offense.